Office: 975 Bascom Mall

 B.A., University of Wisconsin-Madison

-Elyce Wos is a Clinical Instructor in the Frank J. Remington Center's Legal Assistance to Institutionalized Persons program.
-She supervises law students providing legal assistance to state prison inmates.
+Elyce Wos is a Clinical Instructor in the Frank J. Remington Center's Reentry Project.
+She was previously a Clinical Instructor in the Legal Assistance to Institutionalized Persons program.
+She supervises law students providing legal assistance to state prison inmates and to people on probation, parole and extended supervision.

-Prior to joining the clinical faculty, Elyce was a commercial litigator at Quarles Brady LLP, with experience litigating breach of contract actions, state and federal consumer law actions, shareholder disputes, and insurance subrogation matters.
+Prior to joining the Frank J. Remington Center, Elyce was a commercial litigator at Quarles Brady LLP, with experience litigating breach of contract actions, state and federal consumer law actions, shareholder disputes, and insurance subrogation matters.
 While at Quarles & Brady, she received a Pro Bono and Public Service Award from the Seventh Circuit Bar Association for the representation of two prisoners that resulted in substantial changes to the treatment of segregated prisoners in a maximum security Wisconsin prison.

 Elyce received her J.D. from the University of Wisconsin Law School.
 She also received an M.A. in Latin American, Caribbean and Iberian Studies, a B.A. in Behavioral Science and Law and Spanish, and a Certificate in Criminal Justice from the University of Wisconsin-Madison.